ahmar46/Filterable_List/README.md

-### This is a small practice project that filters ou
+### This is a small practice project that filters out

 ### Technologies Used: HTML & Javascript.